Stepkin History, Family Crest & Coats of Arms

 Stepkin Spelling Variations

-hundred years did much to standardize the English language.
+The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Stepkin has been spelled many different ways, including Stepto, Steptoe, Steptow, Steptowe and others.

 Early Notables of the Stepkin family (pre 1700)